-- (1) The Office shall inspect the lands prospected within thirty (30) days, or as soon thereafter as weather conditions permit, after the person prospecting the lands submits a Reclamation Report and requests a reclamation responsibility release that meets the requirements of Rule 4.16.1(2), including permanent abandonment of all prospecting drill holes as required by Rule 5.4.2 or 5.4.5.
-If the Office finds the reclamation satisfactory, the Office shall release the applicable Financial Warranty. - (2) The Financial Warranty shall not be held for more than thirty (30) days after the date the Office determines that reclamation has been completed satisfactorily (including permanent abandonment of all prospecting drill holes).
+- (1) The Office shall inspect the lands explored within ninety (90) days after the Person conducting exploration on the lands submits a Reclamation Report and request for reclamation responsibility release, meeting the requirements of Subsection-Rule 4.16.1(2), including permanent abandonment of all exploration drill holes as required by Subsections-Rule 5.4.2 or 5.4.5.
+If the Office finds the reclamation satisfactory, the Office shall release the applicable Performance and Financial Warranties. - (2) The Financial Warranty shall not be held for more than sixty (60) days after the date the Office determines that reclamation has been completed satisfactorily (including permanent abandonment of all exploration drill holes).

-5.3.6 Compliance with Other Laws
+5.3.6 Compliance with State and Federal Laws

-All Prospecting shall be conducted in such a manner as to comply with all applicable local, state and federal laws, including but not limited to air and water quality laws and regulations, the Act, and these Rules and Regulations.
+All Exploration Operations shall be conducted in such a manner as to comply with all applicable state and federal laws, air and water quality laws and regulations, the Act, and these Rules and Regulations.

-5.4 ABANDONMENT OF PROSPECTING DRILL HOLES
+5.4 ABANDONMENT OF EXPLORATION DRILL HOLES

-- (1) Without regard to the one thousand six hundred (1,600) square foot limitation in Section 34-32-103(12), all prospecting drill holes shall be permanently plugged, sealed or capped pursuant to the requirements of these Rules immediately following the drilling of the hole and the collection of drill hole information; unless provision is made to temporarily abandon the hole, pursuant to Rule 5.4.3 to maintain the hole for purposes of monitoring pursuant to Rule 5.4.4, or to convert the hole to a water well pursuant to Rule 5.4.5. - (2) This Rule shall not apply to holes drilled within the affected area in conjunction with a mining operation for which the Board or Office has issued a permit, nor to wells or holes drilled for the purposes of coal exploration, exploration or removal of oil and gas, nor to geothermal wells or water wells, nor to holes drilled from within underground mine workings.
-For purposes of this Rule, "permanent abandonment" of a prospecting drill hole shall be defined as abandonment in conformance with the requirements of Rules 5.4.2 or 5.4.5, or inclusion within the permit boundary of a mining operation for which the Board or Office has issued a Permit. - (3) Permanent abandonment shall be attested by the submission of a final report, as described in Rule 5.7.
+- (1) Without regard to any exemptions from reclamation responsibility described in or authorized under paragraph-Rule 1.(13) or any other provision of the Act or these r.R.ule, all drill holes sunk (drilled) for the purpose of exploration for locatable or leasable minerals shall be permanently plugged, sealed or capped pursuant to the requirements of this section-Rule immediately following the drilling of the hole and the collection of drill hole information; unless provision is made pursuant to Subsection-Rule 5.4.3 to temporarily abandon the hole, pursuant to Subsection-Rule 5.4.4 to maintain the hole for purposes of monitoring, or pursuant to Subsection-Rule 5.4.5 to convert the hole to a water well. - This Rule shall not apply to holes drilled within the affected area in conjunction with a mining operation for which the Board or Office has issued a permit, nor to wells or holes drilled for the purposes of coal exploration, exploration or removal of oil and gas, nor to geothermal wells or water wells, nor to holes drilled from within underground mine workings.
+For purposes of this Rule, "permanent abandonment" of a exploration drill hole shall be defined as abandonment in conformance with the requirements of Subsections Rule 5.4.2 or 5.4.5, or inclusion within the permit boundary of a mining operation for which the Board or Office has issued a Permit. - (3) Permanent abandonment shall be attested by the submission of a final report, as described in Section-Rule 5.6.

-5.4.2 Permanent Abandonment of Prospecting Drill Holes
+5.4.2 Permanent Abandonment of Exploration Drill Holes